 Animal worship was prevalent in Ancient Egypt dating back to the pre-dynasty times (before 3100 B.C.).
 The Egyptian pantheon included cats (Batset), jackals (Anubis), crocodiles (Sebek), bird (Horus), and several others.
 Egyptians even buried carefully wrapped remains of dogs, cows and sheep along with humans in their graves to serve the dead in the after-life.

 Animals also had spiritual significance in the shamanic belief systems of old tribal sects.
-This reverence stems from Animism, a belief that all natural things such as animals, plants, thunder and rocks have an effect on human conditions.
 Animals were seen as a source of wisdom and guidance, and they symbolized traits, qualities and strengths that they could aspire to.

 The Native Americans, who viewed themselves as caretakers of Mother Earth, saw kindred spirits in all animals, and respected them as equals in rights to humans.
 Although animals were hunted for food, the hunted would first ask the permission of the animal spirit before killing it.
 They believed that all living things are connected and each has a spirit, none lesser than others.

 Our attitude towards our fellow earthlings has drastically shifted since then because of how we’ve separated ourselves from the natural world.
 We now sit in offices and homes that are fenced away from wildlife and natural beauty.
 Our collective culture view animals as inferior to humans and as wild, uncivilized creatures that need to be tamed, controlled and contained.